arduino/docs-content/content/library-examples/curie-ble/Genuino101CurieBLECallbackLED/Genuino101CurieBLECallbackLED.md

 ---

-With this tutorial you use the Arduino 101's onboard Bluetooth® Low Energy (BLE) capabilities to turn on and of the LED connected to Pin 13 from a smartphone or tablet.
+With this tutorial you use the Arduino 101's onboard Bluetooth® Low Energy capabilities to turn on and of the LED connected to Pin 13 from a smartphone or tablet.
 You create a LED service that polls the central and creates Bluetooth® Low Energy events that are managed with callbacks.
-The values are sent using nRF Master Control Panel (BLE) app, available for Android and iOS.
+The values are sent using nRF Master Control Panel(Bluetooth® Low Energy) app, available for Android and iOS.

 ## Hardware Required